 According to Build with Propane, there are five appliances that can significantly increase efficiency and comfort while reducing carbon footprint.
 They are space heaters, water heaters, kitchen ranges, clothes dryers and fireplaces.
 Compared to electric, propane appliances typically offer higher efficiency ratings to save you money.
-An Energy Star propane water heater, for example, can save about 13-16% in annual energy costs compared with electric and heating oil units.⁺ When it comes to space heating, propane furnaces typically have efficiency ratings at 90% or above.
+An Energy Star certified propane water heater, for example, can reduce propane costs by 13 to 20%.+ When it comes to space heating, propane furnaces typically have efficiency ratings at 90% or above.

 Comfort and long-term energy savings are the top reasons homeowners choose one fuel type over another.
 Some homeowners also consider the effect their homes have on the environment.
 Propane systems are able to operate at a lower carbon dioxide (CO2) emissions rate than systems running on electricity or heating oil.

 Using a cleaner fuel like propane will help you reduce your carbon impact and ultimately avoid having to pay higher carbon tax in comparison to some other fuels.
 Because there are fewer CO2 emissions from consuming propane versus other energies, the total cost for carbon is less than what you would pay if you consumed those other fuels.